TABLE OF CONTENT

 Types of Stalking Compensation Claims

-Here are some types of harassment cases that might be considered:
+Here are some types of harassment cases that might be taken into account:

 Stalking:

-- If the stalking behaviour includes threats or leads to physical harm or fear of violence, it may qualify for compensation.
+- If the stalking behaviour inflicts any kind of fear on a person, it may qualify for compensation.

 Threats of Violence:

-- Harassment that involves explicit threats of physical harm or intimidation can fall under CICA.
+- Harassment that involves explicit threats of physical harm can fall under CICA.

 Domestic Violence: